carpentries-lab/good-enough-practices/episodes/02-data_management.md

 objectives:
 - "Identify problems with data management practices"
 - "Understand what raw data is"
-- "Understand what is backing up data and why it is important to back up in more than one location"
+- "Understand what backing up data means and why it is important to back up in more than one location"
 - "Be able to decide on appropiate file names and identifiers"
 - "Be able to create analysis ready datasets"
 - "Understand the importance of documenting your process"
 - "Understand what a DOI is and its usefulness"

 keypoints:
-- "Raw data is the data as originally generated.
-It should be kept read-only"
+- "Raw data is the data as originally generated -- it should be kept read-only"
 - "Raw data has to be backed up in more than one location"
 - "Create the data you wished you have received"
 - "Keeping track of your actions is a key part of data management"
 - "The Digital object identifiers (DOIs) is a unique identifier that permanently identifies data and makes it findable"
-- "Finding a repository tailored to your data is key to making it finable and accessible by the broader community"
+- "Finding a repository tailored to your data is key to making it findable and accessible by the broader community"

 ---